hatanaka-lab/CopDDB/README.md

 [1 rows x 20 columns]
 ```

-If you input SMILES that are not listed in the CopDDB, an empty DataFrame will be returned.
-Let's try using the ethene molecule `"C=C"`
+If you input SMILES that are not listed in CopDDB, an empty DataFrame will be returned.
+Let's try using the ethylene molecule `"C=C"`
 ```python
 descriptor = copddb.datasets.descriptors_from_smiles("C=C", smi_mon)
 ```
-The output of descriptor is as follows.
+The output of descriptors is as follows.
 ```python
 >>> descriptor
 Empty DataFrame